 Find out more about this vocabulary and grammar review right here: Disappearing Sentence ESL Activity.

 If you’re looking to do a quick grammar review at the beginning, or end of a class, then mixed up sentences is the activity for you!
 The way it works is that you write some sentences on the board that are not in the correct order.
 Students have to race to make the correct sentence, by writing on their piece of paper.
 It makes an ideal subject/verb agreement activity.

 Another option is to make this just a review activity and not a game and have students write the correct sentence on the board under the incorrect one.
 More details here: Mixed Up Sentences English Grammar Review.

 #6 Games to Play on a Chalkboard: Hangman

-The way it works is at the teacher chooses a secret words and draws lines with the number of letters on the board.
-Students guess the letters and for every incorrect one, you draw a body part on the hanging man.
+The way it works is at the teacher chooses a secret word and draws lines with the number of letters on the board.
+Students guess the letters and for every incorrect one, you draw a body part of the hanging man.
 I personally prefer something slightly less gruesome and use a spider instead, starting with just a circle on the board.

 #7: Idiom Activity

 If you have a smaller class, a fun activity to work on idioms is having students draw them on the whiteboard.
 I usually put students into groups of 2-3 and then give them different idioms to draw, each on a section of the board.
 After the allotted time, we look at the drawings together as a class and discuss what the idiom actually means!

 Find out more about this fun ESL activity right here: Idiom Drawing Activity for ESL Students.